nixworks/public/news/2012/11/20/README.md

 ##### General Synod of the Church of England
 ### [The General Synod of the Church of England narrowly rejects a motion to allow women to become bishops. ](/news/2012/11/20/the-general-synod-of-the-church-of-england-narrowly-rejects-a-motion-to-allow-women-to-become-bishops.md)
-_Context: bishops, General Synod of the Church of England_
+_Context: General Synod of the Church of England, bishops_

 ##### United Nations
 ### [The United Nations World Meteorological Organisation says that greenhouse gases reached record levels in 2011. ](/news/2012/11/20/the-united-nations-world-meteorological-organisation-says-that-greenhouse-gases-reached-record-levels-in-2011.md)
-_Context: greenhouse gas, World Meteorological Organisation, United Nations_
+_Context: World Meteorological Organisation, United Nations, greenhouse gas_

 ## [Previous Day...](/news/2012/11/19/index.md)